 ADVERTISEMENT

 Looking at the specifications spotting what causes the low weight is relatively easy: The Korg Liano comes with a semi-weighted keyboard and plastic casing.
 This would actually take the Korg Liano off the table for ambitious piano beginners or live keyboardists who need a robust stage piano.
 However, the Liano has a few features that make it extremely interesting.
-Compromise – yes, of course – but for whom and for which use?
+Of course, it’s a compromise, but for whom, and for what purpose?

 The LS keys of the Korg Liano do completely without hammer action, so it plays more like a keyboard.
 However, its piano keys already convey some piano feeling.
-The Korg Liano plays pleasantly grippy, which I spontaneously like best with the vintage electric piano sound – more about that in the Korg Liano & Apps section.
+The Korg Liano plays pleasantly grippy, which I spontaneously like best with the vintage electric piano sound.
+We’ll discuss that in more detail in the Korg Liano & Apps section.

 Korg Liano - back side panel with ports: USB, pedal, power supply.
 (Image Source: Korg)